top of page

 Supernatural Remainder: Some truths resist explanation.
 Lafferty’s storytelling often leaves behind an irreducible element—a presence that lingers beyond resolution.
 This remainder invites contemplation rather than closure, challenging readers to see beyond the limits of reason.

 Theotropic Dissonance: Lafferty’s storytelling pulls readers toward the divine (theotropic) while deliberately troubling allegorical simplicity (its dissonance).
 At its best, this technique elevates prophecy into eschatology, reshaping typology into active judgment.
-But when flat historical allegory dominates, the visionary force is constrained—its mystical power flattened by immediate critique.
+But when flat historical allegory dominates, the visionary force is constrained, its mystical power flattened by his ideological preoccupations.

 Zoon Anthropikon: Lafferty’s fiction often depicts humanity not as a rational or political animal but as something more layered, an entity bound to both the animal world and a higher order of being.
 He writes as if human nature carries within it remnants of an older and more inclusive state, where animals were not separate from human consciousness but part of it.
 This lost condition lingers as both loss and possibility, and it surfaces in places where reason alone proves insufficient.